xiam2359/github-tutorial/README.md

 3) _Then create your username and password, type in you email address._
 4) _After you fill them out, click **create an account**_

 #### Then create SSH key between github and c9
 1) First click on the profile icon on the top right corner
 2) Then click setting
 3) Under personal seetings, click on SSH-GPG
 4) Type "Cloud9" in the title.
 <!--make sure to explain why do we use SSH key instead of HTTPS key-->

-##### After that, you open your cloud9 tab.
-5) On the top right corner of the tab, you see the gear icon, so click on it.
+5) After that, open your cloud9 tab.
+On the top right corner of the tab, you see the gear icon, so click on it.
 6) Under account, you are going to find "SSH Keys" and click on it.
 7) Copy and paste your second SSH keys into github
 #### And you're done!